pytorch/pytorch/docs/source/notes/modules.rst

 Neural Network Training with Modules
 ------------------------------------

-As demonstrated in the previous section, it is straightforward to compose modules into arbitrarily complex structures.
-The full set of parameters in the network can then be easily optimized using optimizers present in :mod:`torch.optim`, as demonstrated in the following snippet:
+Once a network is built, it has to be trained, and its parameters can be easily optimized with one of PyTorch’s optimizers from :mod:`torch.optim`:

 .. code-block:: python